 Generally speaking, no. The ADA only considers as a disability those physical or mental impairments that substantially limit one or more major life activities.
 Although the Coronavirus would substantially limit such activities, the Act was not written for short term illnesses and courts will often not recognize such illnesses as being a disability.
 For more about the ADA see what the top Ohio employment attorneys have to say.
 (See: Do I Have A Disability Discrimination Case?; How Do I Get A Medical Accommodation?; and My Employer Will Not Provide Me With A Reasonable Accommodation For My Disability.
 I Need The Top Disability Discrimination Lawyer In Ohio!).

 Disclaimer: The materials available at the top of this page and on this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 Your best option is to contact an Ohio attorney to obtain advice with respect to legal coronavirus questions or any particular employment law issue.
 If you are saying, “Can my job make a joke about having Coronavirus? ” or “ Is my workplace required to have a COVID-19 policy?”
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, Brian Spitz, or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.